-Solar energy is a radiant form of heat that is essential for life on the planet.
-Some of the natural processes can be managed through building design in a way that helps heat and cool a building.
-At the most basic level, depending on what materials are used, sunlight striking a building can reflect, transmit, or absorb solar radiation.
-Additionally, the heat produced by the sun causes predictable convection currents throughout the building that can be incorporated into the design.
-These basic responses to solar heat can dictate design elements, material choices and placements that can provide heating and cooling effects in a home and save dramatically on heating and cooling costs.
+Solar energy is a radiant form of heat essential for life on the planet.
+We can manage some natural processes through building design in a way that helps heat and cool a building.
+At the most basic level, depending on what we use materials, sunlight striking a building can reflect, transmit, or absorb solar radiation.
+The heat produced by the sun causes predictable convection currents throughout the building that can be incorporated into the design.
+These basic responses to solar heat can dictate design elements, material choices, and placements that can provide heating and cooling effects in a home and save dramatically on heating and cooling costs.

 Passive Solar Design Guidelines

 The general guidelines of passive solar design are:

 - The timber frame should be elongated on an east-west axis.

 - The home or building’s south face should receive sunlight between the hours of 9:00 A.M. and 3:00 P.M. during the colder months.

 - Interior spaces that rely on the most light and heating and cooling should be on the south face of the building.

 - Those rooms are not as frequently used should orient in the north.

 - And finally, the home should take advantage of shading to prevent summer sun entering the interior by planting an abundance of deciduous trees.
 The open concept design of a timber frame home lends itself to optimizing a passive system operation.